I Want To...

-Dr. Richard Edden is an Associate Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
+Dr. Richard Edden is a Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
 His research focuses on the development of new magnetic resonance spectroscopy (MRS) methods and the application of existing methods to investigate the brain.

 - M.Sc., University of Cambridge (United Kingdom) (2001)

 - Ph.D., University of Cambridge (United Kingdom) (2005)

 Cardiff University, Cardiff, Wales, United Kingdom, 2009, Fellowship

 Dr. Edden’s research is concerned with both the development of new MRS methods and the application of existing methods to investigate the brain.
 One technical area of his research relates to the behavior of coupled spin systems (such as lactate, citrate, GABA, and Glx) during localized spectroscopy experiments.
 Specifically, he investigates the interplay between finite-bandwidth slice-selective pulses and the chemical shift difference between coupled spins.

 Clinical Trial KeywordsRestless leg syndrome

 1. Current practice in the use of MEGA-PRESS spectroscopy for the detection of GABA.
 Mullins PG, McGonigle DJ, O'Gorman RL, Puts NA, Vidyasagar R, Evans CJ; Cardiff Symposium on MRS of GABA, Edden RA.
 Neuroimage.
 2014 Feb 1;86:43-52.

 2. Reduced GABA concentration in attention-deficit/hyperactivity disorder.
 Edden RA, Crocetti D, Zhu H, Gilbert DL, Mostofsky SH.
 Arch Gen Psychiatry.
 2012 Jul;69(7):750-3.